esamchesut54181/autoroll/README.md

-The Pontiac Streamliner, introduced in 1942 but produced after World War II, featured streamlined styling and was one of the first cars to offer an automatic transmission as an option.
+The Pierce-Arrow Model 66, introduced in 1909, was one of the most powerful cars of its time, featuring a massive 824 cubic inch engine capable of producing 66 horsepower.